MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 Another property configured in the workspace is the **provider** that you want to use to run programs in that workspace.
 A single provider may expose one or more **targets**, which can be quantum hardware or simulators, and are ultimately responsible for running your program.
 For more information, see [Optimization targets](xref:microsoft.quantum.reference.qio-target-list) and [Quantum computing targets](xref:microsoft.quantum.reference.qc-target-list).

-By default, Azure Quantum adds the Microsoft QIO provider to every workspace, and you can add other providers when you create the workspace or any time afterward.
+By default, Azure Quantum adds the Microsoft QIO provider to every workspace, and you can add other providers when you create the workspace or anytime afterward.
 For more information, see the [Microsoft QIO provider](xref:microsoft.quantum.optimization.providers.microsoft.qio).

 The Microsoft Quantum Development Kit also provides quantum simulators to run your Q# programs offline.
 For more information, see [Quantum simulators](xref:microsoft.quantum.machines.overview).

 ### Provider billing

 Each additional provider you add to a workspace in Azure Quantum requires a billing plan, which defines how that provider bills for usage.
 Each provider may have different billing plans and methods available.
 For more information, see the documentation on the provider you would like to add.
-Also, when you add a provider to a new workspace you can find more information about current pricing options in the provider description .
+Also, when you add a provider to a new workspace you can find more information about current pricing options in the provider description.

 You can only select one billing plan for each provider in a single workspace; however, you can add multiple workspaces to your Azure subscription.